Akwailer/printf/README.md

-0x11.
-C - printf team project

-Group Project:

-0. I'm not going anywhere.
-You can print that wherever you want to.
-I'm here and I'm a Spur for life
-Write a function that produces output according to a format.

-1. Education is when you read the fine print.
-Experience is what you get if you don' t
-Handle the following conversion specifiers:

-2. With a face like mine, I do better in print
-Handle the following custom conversion specifiers:

-3. What one has not experienced, one will never understand in print
-Handle the following conversion specifiers:

-4. Nothing in fine print is ever good news
-Use a local buffer of 1024 chars in order to call write as little as possible.

-5. My weakness is wearing too much leopard print
-Handle the following custom conversion specifier:

-6. How is the world ruled and led to war?
-Diplomats lie to journalists and believe t hese lies when they see them in print
-Handle the following conversion specifier: p.

-7. The big print gives and the small print takes away
-Handle the following flag characters for non-custom conversion specifiers:

-8. Sarcasm is lost in print
-Handle the following length modifiers for non-custom conversion specifiers:

-l
-h
-Conversion specifiers to handle: d, i, u, o, x, X

-9. Print some money and give it to us for the rain forests
-Handle the field width for non-custom conversion specifiers.

-10. The negative is the equivalent of the composer's score, and the print the perfor mance
-Handle the precision for non-custom conversion specifiers.

-11. It's depressing when you're still around and your albums are out of print
-Handle the 0 flag character for non-custom conversion specifiers.

-12. Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection
-Handle the - flag character for non-custom conversion specifiers.

-13. Print is the sharpest and the strongest weapon of our party
-Handle the following custom conversion specifier:

-14. The flood of print has turned reading into a process of gulping rather than savo ring
-Handle the following custom conversion specifier:

-15. *
-All the above options work well together.
+# C - printf Team Project

+## Group Project:

+1. **Project Overview:**
+    Write a function that generates output based on a specified format.

+2. **Functionality:**
+    - Handle the following conversion specifiers:
+        - `d`, `i`, `u`, `o`, `x`, `X`.

+3. **Custom Conversion Specifiers:**
+    - Handle custom conversion specifiers.
+    - Example: "With a face like mine, I do better in print."

+4. **Handling Fine Print:**
+    - Implement handling for fine print and important information.
+    - Example: "Education is when you read the fine print.
+Experience is what you get if you don't."

+5. **Buffer Optimization:**
+    - Utilize a local buffer of 1024 characters to minimize `write` calls.
+    - Example: "Use a local buffer of 1024 chars to call write as little as possible."

+6. **Leopard Print Handling:**
+    - Handle a custom conversion specifier for wearing too much leopard print.

+7. **Understanding the Impact:**
+    - Address the impact of print size and clarity.
+    - Example: "The big print gives and the small print takes away."

+8. **Sarcasm Handling:**
+    - Address the challenge of conveying sarcasm in printed text.
+    - Example: "Sarcasm is lost in print."

+9. **Length Modifiers:**
+    - Handle length modifiers: `l`, `h`.

+10. **Field Width Consideration:**
+    - Address handling field width for various conversion specifiers.
+    - Example: "Print some money and give it to us for the rain forests."

+11. **Precision in Performance:**
+    - Handle precision for non-custom conversion specifiers.
+    - Example: "The negative is the equivalent of the composer's score, and the print the performance."

+12. **Album Availability:**
+    - Address scenarios when albums are out of print and its implications.
+    - Example: "It's depressing when you're still around and your albums are out of print."

+13. **Textile and Collection:**
+    - Highlight the influence of textiles on creativity and collection.
+    - Example: "Every time that I wanted to give up, if I saw an interesting textile, print whatever, suddenly I would see a collection."

+14. **Print as a Weapon:**
+    - Discuss the power of print as a tool.
+    - Example: "Print is the sharpest and the strongest weapon of our party."

+15. **Reading Experience:**
+    - Discuss the impact of print on the reading experience.
+    - Example: "The flood of print has turned reading into a process of gulping rather than savoring."

+16. **Combining Functionality:**
+    - Highlight the compatibility and synergy of the implemented features.
+    - Example: "All the above options work well together."